liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 		}
     }

-Also, in `view.jsp`, you would need to add the `liferay-ui:success` JSP tag and add the taglib declaration `<%@ taglib uri="http://liferay.com/tld/ui" prefix="liferay-ui" %>` along with the other declarations, as shown below:
+Also, in `view.jsp`, you need to add the `liferay-ui:success` JSP tag and add the taglib declaration `<%@ taglib uri="http://liferay.com/tld/ui" prefix="liferay-ui" %>` along with the other declarations, as shown below:

 	<%@ taglib uri="http://java.sun.com/portlet_2_0" prefix="portlet" %>